Raj6939/zk-kyc-icp/README.md

 The credential issuer has a unique `CanisterID` to update the credential status on the smart contract

 7. Now once the user has various credentials in his `ID-Wallet`, the Verifier App can request credentials/proof.
-Whenever required, the user can mint SBT or custom tokens for generated ZK-proofs in his `ID-wallet`.
+Whenever required, the user can mint NFT or custom tokens for generated ZK-proofs in his `ID-wallet`.
 For miniting NFT on ICP followed by [DIP-721](https://github.com/Psychedelic/DIP721) standard, the Verifier App can request credentials from the user.

 8. This request is followed by [DIF-Presenation-request](https://identity.foundation/presentation-exchange/spec/v2.0.0/) format.
 The verifier can request credentials from the user by mentioning `IssuerId` and `credentialSpec`.